 Being on a direct train line from London and Oxford means the market town of Moreton-in-Marsh is a popular base for people wanting to visit the Cotswolds without a car.
 But what do you do when you get there?
-This Cotswold itinerary without a car from Moreton-in-Marsh shows you how to see some of the North Cotswolds’ highlights by bus, train and on foot – in two, three or more days.
+This Cotswold itinerary without a car from Moreton-in-Marsh shows you how to see some of the highlights of the North Cotswolds by bus, train and on foot – in three or more days.

-One thing to bear in mind is that most buses don’t run on Sundays, so if you’re visiting the Cotswolds over a weekend you may need to change the order suggested below around.
+Note: Several of the buses listed don’t run on Sundays, so if you’re visiting the Cotswolds over a weekend you may need to change the order suggested below around.

 Day 1: Stow-on-the-Wold, Bourton-on-the-Water and The Slaughters